Sahel13/Sahel13.github.io/posts/expected-information-as-expected-utility.md

 Lindley, gave a justification for the EIG grounded in decision theory.
 He showed that the EIG arises naturally from a decision problem under reasonable assumptions on the utility function.
-I find this result extremely remarkable, and this is an appreciation post about half-a-century later :)
+I find this result extremely remarkable, and this is an appreciation post about a half-century later :)

 ## The Decision-Theoretic Setup